IRGen: Generative Modeling for Image Retrieval: Method

-where $\text{sg}[\cdot]$ is the stop gradient operator.
+where $\mathcal{L}_{cls}$ is the softmax cross-entropy loss and $\text{sg}[\cdot]$ is the stop gradient operator.
 During training, we adopt alternative optimization to update the codebook and the network.
-For computing the gradient of $\mathcal{L}_{cls}(\hat{\mathbf{f}}_{cls}^{\le m})$, we follow the straight-through estimator~\cite{bengio2013estimating} as in~\cite{van2017neural} and approximate the gradient by copying the gradients at $\hat{\mathbf{f}}_{cls}^{\le m}$ directly to $\mathbf{f}_{cls}$.
+For computing the gradient of $\mathcal{L}_{cls}(\hat{\mathbf{f}}_{cls}^{\le m})$, we follow the straight-through estimator\cite{bengio2013estimating} as in\cite{van2017neural}.
 After optimization, we hope that images with similar classes have close codes.
-In the experiments, we present comparison with other discrete identifiers including random codes and codes from hierarchical k-means algorithm or from RQ-VAE.
+In the experiments, we present comparison with other discrete identifiers including random codes and codes from hierarchical k-means algorithm as well as from RQ-VAE.